 Historically, transitional housing programs were situated within dedicated, building-specific environments, where there was more common and less private space than might be the case in permanent housing environments.

 Interim housing is a systems-supported form of housing that is meant to bridge the gap between un-sheltered homelessness or emergency accommodation and permanent housing.
 In some cases, referred to as ‘transitional housing’, this form of accommodation typically provides services beyond basic needs, or residents more privacy, and places greater emphasis on participation and social engagement.
-Interim housing targets those who would been from structure, support and skill-building prior to moving to long term housing stability, with the goal of preventing a return to homelessness.
+Interim housing targets those who would have been from structure, support and skill-building prior to moving to long-term housing stability, with the goal of preventing a return to homelessness.